 Working with Rookout customers, I have noticed a significant pattern in how they describe engineering routines in the days before our software became a part of their daily workflow.
 It shows up in various engineering tasks such as developing new features, reproducing and fixing bugs, or even just documenting the existing system and how to best utilize it.
-It is also consistent across industries and tech stack.
+It is also consistent across industries and tech stacks.

-I want to take this opportunity to share this pattern with you, one which I find to be much in line with my own experience not only as an engineer, but also as an engineering manager.
+I want to take this opportunity to share this pattern with you, one which I find to be much in line with my own experience not only as an engineer but also as an engineering manager.

 Facing the Paradox

 As an engineering team working on an existing code base, your first and foremost source of truth is the code itself.
 After all, software documentation is notoriously difficult to maintain and is predictably out of date when you need it most.
 With manual labor traditionally being automated and placed in the code itself using modern software methodologies, such as Infrastructure as Code and Database as Code, this is even more prominent.

 That being said, it’s important to remember that reading source code only tells half the story of what’s happening in the software as it’s running (and running it locally doesn’t help all that much, though that’s an entirely different blog post).
 This is where other data sources come into play, most notably the Observability and Monitoring tools such as logging, tracing, metrics, and BI in place.

 Unfortunately, more often than not, engineers lack the data required to design and execute their day-to-day assignments to the best of their ability.
 Still, getting more data requires writing more code, getting it integrated, and deploying it to the relevant environment, all of which can be just as expensive (and sometimes as risky), as doing their assigned tasks in the first place.
 This brings us to the Engineer’s Dilemma:

 Do I develop the task ahead of me with the information I already have, or do I develop a feature that will get me more data?